craftcms/docs/docs/4.x/config/README.md

 To prevent a variety of security issues, we recommend explicitly overriding the `@web` alias with a fully-qualified URL.
 :::

-Aliases can be set to explicit values, or to the content of an environment variable.
-Keep in mind that aliases are resolved recursively, so you can define one based on another (including in values coming from the environment):
+Aliases can be set to plain strings, or to the content of an environment variable.
+Keep in mind that **aliases are resolved recursively**, so you can define one based on another (including those whose values came from the environment):

 ```php
 use craft\helpers\App;